 Some manufacturers sell replacement floats such as these two from Wayne.

-Universal float switch can be added to a manual sump pump or potentially replacing a failed float switch.
-Click Here
+Shown below is a Universal Float Switch that can be added to a manual sump pump or potentially replacing a failed float switch.

 Several manufacturers make tethered float switches.
 They can be used to make a manual on/off pump into an automatic on/off sump pump.